-- 110. Phthalates are chemicals used to improve the stability and retention of fragrances and to help topical products stick to and penetrate skin and hair.57 - 111.
-Phthalates also function as solvents and stabilizers in perfumes and other fragrance preparations. - 112.
-At all relevant times herein, phthalates were used in Defendants' Products. - 113.
-Phthalates are known EDCs, which interfere with natural hormone production and degradation and are detrimental to human health.58 - 114.
-Phthalates are commonly used by cosmetics and hair care product manufacturers to make fragrances and colors last longer, and to make hair more flexible after product is applied, among other uses. - 115.
+- 97. Phthalates are used in a variety of cosmetics and personal care products.
+Phthalates are chemical compounds developed in the last century that are used to make plastics more durable.
+These colorless, odorless, oily liquids are also referred to as "plasticizers" based on their most common uses. - 98.
+Phthalates are chemicals used to improve the stability and retention of fragrances and to help topical products stick to and penetrate skin and hair.57 - 99.
+Phthalates also function as solvents and stabilizers in perfumes and other fragrance preparations. - 100.
+At all relevant times herein, phthalates were used in Defendants' Products. - 101.
+Phthalates are known EDCs, which interfere with natural hormone production and degradation and are detrimental to human health.58 - 102.
+Phthalates are commonly used by cosmetics and hair care product manufacturers to make fragrances and colors last longer, and to make hair more flexible after product is applied, among other uses. - 103.
 Phthalates can be found in most products that have contact with plastics during producing, packaging, or delivering.
 Despite the short half-lives in tissues, chronic exposure to phthalates will adversely influence the endocrine system and functioning of multiple organs, which has negative long-term impacts on the success of pregnancy, child growth and development, and reproductive systems in both young children and adolescents.
-Several countries have established restrictions and regulations on some types of phthalates.59 - 116.
-Phthalates are a series of chemical substances, which are mainly used as plasticizers added to polyvinyl chloride ("PVC") plastics for softening effects.
-Phthalates can potentially disrupt the endocrine system.60
+Several countries have established restrictions and regulations on some types of phthalates.59